-The Coronavirus (COVID-19) was declared a pandemic by the World Health Organisation on the 11 March 2020.
-It has resulted in the government deciding to close schools until further notice.
+The Coronavirus (COVID-19) pandemic has resulted in the government deciding to close schools until further notice.

 Schools and trusts serving their communities are coming to terms with the challenges of ensuring continuity of education for all pupils whilst maintaining reduced provision for vulnerable pupils and the children of key workers.
 Those governing will want to support them the best way that they can, first and foremost by ensuring that their governing boards continue to function, carry out their urgent business and make necessary decisions.